Party Pressures

 Party Plans

 Just because someone has given up drinking alcohol, does not mean that they should have to give up holiday parties.
-With careful plans and determination, recovering alcohol addicts can enjoy the party without the alcohol.
+With careful plans and determination, recovering alcohol addicts can enjoy the party without the alcohol.- Focus on Joy.
+The joy of recovery can help an addict focus on the best things of life rather than worries about relapsing at the sight of alcohol.

 - Leave before the heavy drinking begins.
 Be present to open the gifts, but avoid staying too late when the alcohol really starts flowing.